 Anyway, researchers of the study found that due to the increased consumption of information and our new digital lifestyle, this has reduced the ability for consumers to focus for extended periods of time.
 On the other hand, they also found that “tech savvy consumers are actually getting better and processing information and encoding that into their memory”.

 What does this mean for us Sales and Marketing guys?

 Well, this means that the game we are playing is constantly changing.
-In order to be successful in 2017, we need to be aware of how consumers are changing so we can adapt our approach and understand the following:
+In order to be successful, we need to be aware of how consumers are changing so we can adapt our approach and understand the following: